dorklyorg/dorkly/tasks.md

 - [ ] Use localstack to do end to end testing (if possible)
 - [ ] Maybe never: Implement mobile key and client-side sdk setup (for now people should just use the client id)

 ### Pending DX tasks
 - [ ] temporary files and archives: keep them in memory avoiding weird filesystem bugs/flaky tests.

 ### Probably not required for MVP:
 - [ ] Document handling of deleted environments... what happens to the flags?
-- [x] Environment: Specify production or non-production (for displaying secrets or keeping them locked up in aws secrets manager)
 - [ ] auto-publish new docker image on push to main.
 - [x] Create dorkly org in docker hub
 - [ ] AWS credentials in GitHub actions: Use suggested approach described here: https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions#overview